 Many FAFSA mistakes are easily avoidable, so be sure to understand them before getting started.

-You should also make sure you’re using fafsa.gov to fill out your application.
+You should also make sure you’re using fafsa.gov or the new myStudentAid mobile app to fill out your application.
 Some non-government websites will masquerade as the official application and charge a fee, but keep in mind the FAFSA should never cost you anything!

 Timing-wise, be sure to submit your FAFSA before the deadline, but try to get it in sooner.
 You could miss out on free money for college by waiting, as many funds are first come, first served, so don’t make that mistake.